Let's Verify Math Questions Step by Step: Additional Implement Details

+Combining algorithmic consolidation with expert validation thus yields a lean yet expressive hierarchy that remains faithful to the MSC while offering clearer semantics for large‑scale annotation and analysis.

 \textbf{(2) Difficulty Classification:} To classify the difficulty level of mathematical questions, we use the method of OMNI-MATH~\citep{gao2024omnimathuniversalolympiadlevel}.
-Since shot-level supervision was insufficient, we manually curated specific representative exemplars to ensure accurate delineation of difficulty levels for the dataset.
+Since shot-level supervision was insufficient, we manually curated specific representative exemplars to ensure accurate delineation of difficulty levels for the dataset, as shown in Figure~\ref{fig:difficulty-scale}.
 This manual curation enabled us to better define the boundaries between different difficulty levels, facilitating more reliable analysis.